 How do I obtain a Repeat Prescription?

-Fill in the white side of your prescription or write us a note telling us what you want and bring it in to the surgery (we are not allowed to take requests over the phone).
-You can also fax, post, email or order your repeat medication online -ask at reception to sign up for this service.
+Fill in the white side of your prescription or write us a note telling us what you want and drop it into the green box outside or inside the surgery (we are not allowed to take requests over the phone).
+You can also post, email or order your repeat medication online -ask at reception to sign up for this service.

 Please give us at least 48 hours’ notice.

 Remember to order enough medication to last over a bank holiday, or when you are on holiday.